nara-l/sample-project/README.md

 First, pull down this codebase by cloning this repo.

 ### Set up the Project
-In your virtual environment project can be setup by running:
+In your virtual environment, the project can be setup by running:

 ```
 $ ./up.sh
 ```
-To install dependencies, run migration,  and start your application on 127.0.0.1:80011.
+To install dependencies, run migration, database included.
+Start your application on 127.0.0.1:80011.

 Site would be on: 127.0.0.1:80011